-The Causes of a Smelly Belly Button—And How To Fix It
+The Causes of a Smelly Belly Button—and How To Fix It

 Photo: Getty/Alys Tomlinson

-The belly button is the last frontier of wellness.
-I cannot think of a body part that gets brushed aside more often.
-Feet get soaked then stroked, armpits get swathed in coconut-oil-arrowroot concoctions, and vaginas, well, consider them the Queen of the Nile.
-But if memory serves, the last time I checked in on my belly button, I found that it stank so badly that the only way to cope was to go back to pretending I didn't have one in the first place.
+But if memory serves, the last time I checked in on my belly button, I found that it stank so badly the only way to cope was to go back to pretending I didn't have one in the first place.
+Yes, folks, I have a smelly belly button.

-So, I did... for a week... on assignment.
+So I did... for a week... on assignment.

 Experts In This Article

-2. It's a crevice
+2. The fact that it's a crevice

-"If you're someone who sweats a lot or your moisturizer gets in your belly button, it can increase the moisture in the skin, which in a dark crevice can induce or increase the growth of yeast like candida, which can cause a smell or make the belly button inflamed," she Dr. Nazarian.
-"The belly button shouldn't have an odor at all, so if you notice one, it's a sign of bacteria, or yeast, or fungus."
+"If you're someone who sweats a lot or your moisturizer gets in your belly button, it can increase the moisture in the skin, which in a dark crevice can induce or increase the growth of yeast like candida, which can cause a smell or make the belly button inflamed," says Dr. Nazarian.
+"The belly button shouldn't have an odor at all, so if you notice one, it's a sign of bacteria, yeast, or fungus."

 4. Infection